connorlanigan/norvos/README.md

 Norvos is an application to send and receive encrypted chat messages.
 It is compatible with [TextSecure](https://whispersystems.org/), which enables people to communicate securely with their mobile phones all over the world.

-The project website is located at [https://norvos.de](https://norvos.de).
+The project website is located at https://norvos.de.

+The development blog, where updates and other announcements are placed, is located at https://blog.norvos.de